azianmike/fantasyff_chat/README.md

 Use python nflgame to create a service to populate mongodb with player stats (historical and current)

+Get fuzzy player name search - In progress
-Get score of nfl teams ✓
+Get individual player stats and for years - in progress Get score of nfl teams ✓
 Get score of past games if this week hasn't been played yet. ✓ Get score of current game while being played ✓